xdmushui/partner-center-sdk/develop/create-a-customer.md

 - This API is idempotent (it will not yield a different result if you call it multiple times).
 - A request ID and correlation ID are required.
-- See [Partner Center REST headers](headers.md) for more information.
+- For more information, see [Partner Center REST headers](headers.md).

 ### Request body